-So when Easter Sunday has past, a delicious recipe for those baked ham leftovers is what you need.
+When Easter Sunday has come and gone, a delicious recipe for those baked ham leftovers is what you need.
 We have done a number of these recipes over the years from Newfoundland Pea Soup with Doughboys to Toutons Benedict.
-A recent success though, was an incredibly simple but absolutely delicious thin crust pizza using leftover ham, garlic oil and 3 different cheeses; Parmesan , cheddar and mozzarella.
+A recent success though, was an incredibly simple but absolutely delicious thin crust pizza.
+This recipe uses leftover ham, garlic oil and 3 different cheeses – parmesan, cheddar and mozzarella.

 I later made them for a party, as smaller 6 inch pizzas.
 I cut them into 8 tiny slices as finger food and everyone raved about it.
 Try that idea at your next get together too.